The Hopf structure of symmetric group characters as symmetric functions: Notation and Preliminaries

 Then if a partition $\gamma$ is expressed as $\gamma = 1^{m_1(\gamma)}2^{m_2(\gamma)}\cdots \ell^{m_\ell(\gamma)}$, we set

 Note that by M\"obius inversion and Equation \eqref{eq:powerrects} we also have that

 Now define three more bases,

-We refer to the functions $\st_\lambda$ as the {\it irreducible character basis} since $\st_\lambda[X_n]$ are symmetric polynomials which evaluate to the irreducible characters of the symmetric group in the same way that Schur functions evaluate to the irreducible characters of polynomial $GL_n$ modules.
-Speyer and Assaf \cite{AS} used the notation $s^\dagger_\lambda$ for $\xt_\la$ and called them `stable Specht polynomials.'
+We refer to the set of functions $\st_\lambda$ as the {\it irreducible character basis} since $\st_\lambda[X_n]$ are symmetric polynomials which evaluate to the irreducible characters of the symmetric group in the same way that Schur functions evaluate to the irreducible characters of polynomial $GL_n$ modules.
+Assaf and Speyer \cite{AS} used the notation $s^\dagger_\lambda$ for $\st_\la$ and called them `stable Specht polynomials.'
 The foundations of these symmetric functions is likely found in earlier work than that of Specht \cite{Specht} on the representation theory of the symmetric groups and go back to Frobenius \cite{Frobenius} and Young \cite{Young}.
-We refer to this basis as the {\it induced irreducible character basis} since, for $n\geq |\lambda|+\lambda_1$, it encodes the character of the module $\SS^{\lambda} \times \SS^{(n-|\lambda|)}\uparrow_{ S_{|\lambda|}\times S_{n-|\lambda|}}^{S_n}$, where $\SS^{\lambda}$ is the irreducible module indexed by ${\lambda}$ and $\SS^{(n-|\lambda|)}$ is the trivial module of $S_{n-|\lambda|}$.
-As a symmetric function, $\xt_\lambda$ is a sum of irreducible character basis elements with nonnegative coefficients.
-We refer to the symmetric functions $\hht_\lambda$ as the {\it induced trivial character basis} since the $\hht_\lambda[\Xi_\mu]$ are values of trivial characters induced from Young subgroups $S_{\lambda_1} \times \cdots \times S_{\lambda_r}$ to the symmetric group $S_n$.